-The August long weekend has passed, and although this makes us a little sad, we hope you will continue to embrace the rest of summer with lots of time spent outdoors in nature.
-To have the most enjoyable, healthy, and eco-friendly experience possible, we wanted to bring some much needed information to your attention regarding the following “backyard essential” items, as well as give you the opportunity to make them yourself!
+In order to have the most enjoyable, healthy, and eco-friendly experience as possible this summer, we want to share some important information regarding the following “backyard essential” items, as well as give you the opportunity to make them yourself!
 As with many other store-bought products, some sunscreens and bug repellents are made with dangerous chemicals that are unsafe to living things and the environment.
 Do your research before buying the products you need, or make them yourself when you can.

 Environmental Working Group (EWG) is a non-profit, research and advocacy organization that drives consumer choice and civic action regarding human health and the environment.
 They do a lot of research around sunscreen, including an annual guide which highlights some of the major misconceptions and health concerns.

-- There’s no proof that sunscreens prevent most skin cancer
+- There’s no conclusive proof that sunscreens prevent most skin cancer

 - Don’t be fooled by high SPF